MartyMacGyver/rabbit-mq-stress-tester/README.md

     Term1: rabbit-mq-stress-tester --server localhost --consumer 0 --concurrency 3 --quiet
     Term2: rabbit-mq-stress-tester --server localhost --producer 1000000 --concurrency 1 --bytes 1 --wait 0 --quiet
     Term3: rabbit-mq-stress-tester --server localhost --producer 1000000 --concurrency 1 --bytes 1 --wait 0 --quiet

+Multiple queues: I tried the same test using the pattern above but specifying two of the new --queuesuffixes (one for the first set of producers/consumers and another for the second).
+I got a small increase in total throughput to 31K msgs/s, but the CPUs were all saturated thoroughly.